lugart/RUreadme/source.md

 Breaking these rules will result in a being **BANNED**.

 1. Do not threaten, harass, dox, or ddos.
+2. Do not be hateful, racist, etc. Be nice.
-2. Do not break Discord ToS.
+3. Do not break Discord ToS (includes cheating).
-3. Do not play in lobbies when under the minimum rank.
+4. Do not play in lobbies when under the minimum rank.
 You must forfeit (`-refresh` in game  **NOT** in Discord).
 Only applies to Chessbot games (not in `#intermediate-lobbies-no-bot`, etc).
-4. Do not post lobby passwords in Chessbot lobbies.
+5. Do not post lobby passwords in Chessbot lobbies.
-5. Do not share Chessbot passwords (this includes joining a Chessbot lobby as a party).
+6. Do not share Chessbot passwords (this includes joining a Chessbot lobby as a party).
-6. Use the same Steam account in game as when you join/host a lobby in Discord.
+7. Use the same Steam account in game as when you join/host a lobby in Discord.

 ## Ranks
 Lobbies are organized using the following ranks: